anthonygrees/compliance-workshop/linux_inspec.md

 ```bash
 inspec detect -t ssh://ubuntu@999.999.999.999 -i C:\Users\chef\.ssh\id_rsa
 ```
 or
 ```
 inspec detect -t ssh://centos@ec2-54-190-15-224.us-west-2.compute.amazonaws.com -i C:\Users\chef\.ssh\id_rsa
 ```
 ![Platform](/images/l1.png)

 ### Step 3: Let's look at InSpec Shell
-It's a pry based Read–Eval–Print Loop that can be used to quickly run InSpec controls and tests without having to write it to a file.
-Its functionality is similar to chef shell.
+It's a pry-based Read–Eval–Print Loop that can be used to quickly run InSpec controls and tests without having to write it to a file.
+Its functionality is similar to ```chef-shell```.

 We'll start by connecting to the shell with our key and transport information, and then play around in the shell for a bit and write our first test.
 ```bash